ho757uff/THP_Week_4_Day_4_TicTacToe/README.md

 # < TicTacToe >

 ## Set up instructions
-- Clone this repository on your local machine.
+- Clone this repository onto your local machine.
 - Navigate to the project's root directory.
 - Run the `bundle install` command from your terminal to install all the gems that are needed for this project.
-- Run the `ruby main.rb` command from your terminal to start the program.
+- Run the `ruby app.rb` command from your terminal to start the program.
 - Enjoy !

 ## Concept